-Recently consumers have been excessively purchasing items in preparation of lockdowns and quarantines due to the recent pandemic, Coronavirus, also known as COVID-19.
+Recently consumers have been excessively purchasing items in preparation of lockdowns and quarantines due to the COVID-19 pandemic.
 The freight industry plays an enormous role in the shipping of products and have experienced a large spike in demand, while the supply of specific goods continues to decrease.
 According to FreightWaves, mass purchasing has spiked trucking volumes in the United States as the national Outbound Tender Volume Index (OTVI) increased 9.3% during the last week in February.
 Usually these types of surges are expected around major holidays, but because of the Coronavirus outbreak, the freight industry was not prepared for this increase in demand.

 Since the beginning of the COVID-19 outbreak in late December of 2019, the volume of products, specifically exported from China, have been decreasing over time.
 Before the start of China’s Lunar New Year, factories and manufacturing companies stockpiled goods in preparation for the celebration.
 With only a fraction of Chinese employees back at work, inventory has continued to decrease which may lead to a larger problem in the near future.
 As the Chinese supply chain struggles to keep up with high demand, there will be a shortage of goods in other countries, including the United States.
 According to The Wall Street Journal, Sea-Intelligence said in a report that more than 350,000 containers have been removed from global trade since the outbreak of the virus.
 Thus meaning, that port trucking will be the first to feel the effects of COVID-19.
 With a minimum number of workers in China, the freight industry will notice a decrease in both inbound and outbound drayage because of the minimal number of workers able to load and unload at ports.
 According to Truckinginfo, the ports are taking precautions to ensure the virus does not spread by instructing mariners to stay on their ships.
 The U.S. Coast Guard is taking the appropriate precautions to prevent the spread at ports; however, other sectors of the freight industry may experience additional drawbacks.